sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 Job Bank is also not just a single product, but a family of products.
 We could increase the level of granularity by breaking each product down to sub-products and to an atomic level: a software library.
-But then we’d get into an argument about external product vs internal products…
+But then we’d get into an argument about external vs internal products…

 What this blog sought to do is share how we're striving to create the necessary space for people to interact as one team, even if they may be from different branches, and avoid unnecessary hurdles for much needed collaboration to take place.

-We are formalizing how such a transition can take place via a Pilot Framework (consisting of a Directive and an associated standard).
+We are formalizing how such a transition can take place via a Pilot Framework (consisting of a directive and an associated standard).
 The framework is currently in peer review internally as we want to use it for two Pilot projects: one with Job Bank and one with the [MyESDC mobile app](https://play.google.com/store/apps/details?id=com.esdc_emg&hl=en_US&gl=US).

-A draft version of the framework can be found here.
+A draft version of the framework [can be found here]({{ site.baseurl }}/project-to-product.html#stage-1---the-pilot-framework).

 ## Notes